arunsingh88/MakeMyEvent/README.md

 # MakeMyEvent
-This app will help you plan your event in most efficient way
+This app help you in planning and organizing the event in most efficient way

 MVP for MME 1.0.0